petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 :::info Context
 - This is an advanced feature required for **spindle-synchronized motion**, such as G33 rigid tapping and lathe threading.
 - It does **not** control spindle speed; it provides high-resolution positional feedback of the spindle's rotation.
-- It requires a physical encoder (often with A, B, and Index pulses) mounted to the spindle.
+- It requires a physical encoder mounted to the spindle.
 :::

 | Value | Meaning | Description |